vigenere23/gabio-markdown-transpiler/README.md

 What most transpilers do :

 - Transpile at runtime, which takes time and delays your page loading 🙄
-- Only transforms to basic HTML that you need to style with global HTML tag selectors 🤮
+- Only transform to basic HTML that you need to style with global HTML tag selectors 🤮
-- Offers no way to extend their code for adding new transpiling strategies or supporting new file types 😑
+- Offer no way to extend their code for adding new transpiling strategies or supporting new file types 😑
-- Does not permit the usage of components 😳
+- Do not permit the usage of components 😳

 ## Description